-Our department has 11 core faculty and a number of lecturers that cover the broad spectrum of anthropology.
-With a regional focus on the Pacific Rim, our anthropologists work locally here in San Diego and southern California, as well as internationally in Mexico (Baja California, Oaxaca, and Campeche), Belize, Venezuela, the Solomon Islands, and Indonesia.
+Our department has nine core faculty and a number of lecturers that cover the broad spectrum of anthropology.
+With a regional focus on the Pacific Rim, our anthropologists work locally here in San Diego and southern California, as well as internationally in Mexico (Baja California, Oaxaca, and Campeche), the Solomon Islands, and Indonesia.
 One of our program’s greatest strengths is that we provide numerous opportunities for students, at both the undergraduate and graduate level, to engage in research with faculty.
 Our students can gain research experience through annual field schools as well as through collaboration with faculty on current projects.
 Come see how and why SDSU was recently named the top small research university in the United States!

 We encourage you to explore our site!
 Please feel free to contact us if you have any questions.